Korean Gender Reader

 Alas, more likely it’s because Korean consumers aren’t actually all that concerned with photoshopping.
 For not only do they regularly have it done on their own resume photos for instance, but there are even products on the market claiming to give women an “X-line” too, despite the inconvenient fact that it is physically impossible for a human to ever possess such a body shape:

-But photoshopping of print advertisements is hardly new, let alone confined to Korea.
+Of course, photoshopping of print advertisements is hardly new, let alone confined to Korea.
 What is new however, is that whether through technical improvements and/or decreases in costs, photoshop-like manipulation is increasingly common in commercials too.
 And this is far more insidious.

 Why?
-Well first, consider Amore Pacific’s commercial for its V=B Program for instance, in which it is difficult to tell if the model’s X-line at 0:10 is the result of digital manipulation, or simply clever lighting, camera angles, and/or the model’s pose.
+Well first, consider Amore Pacific’s commercial for its V=B Program for instance, in which it is difficult to tell if the model’s X-line at 0:23 is the result of digital manipulation, or simply clever lighting, camera angles, and/or the model’s pose.
 Even after repeated viewings too, which your average consumer isn’t likely to do:

 Next, this lame example with Cha Tae-hyun (차태현) and Jessica Gomes for Georgia:

-And as I discussed in December, I would never have realized the degree of manipulation of her body in it without seeing these photos later:
+And, as I discussed in December, I would never have realized the degree of manipulation of her body in it without seeing these photos later:

 In contrast, lacking real-life photos of the model in the first commercial to compare and contrast at one’s leisure, then it would be much easier to be deceived into thinking that – God forbid – an X-line was actually real, and hence something to aspire to.